tldr-pages/tldr/pages/common/sui-client.md

 # sui client

-> Publish smart contracts, get object information, execute transactions and more.
+> Publish smart contracts, get object information, execute transactions, and more.
 > More information: <https://docs.sui.io/references/cli/client>.

 - Create a new address with ED25519 scheme: